Livin' la Vida Loca: Music and lyrics

 Musically, "Livin' la Vida Loca" is a Latin pop and dance song with elements of salsa, surf, and ska, that features Latin percussion rhythms and horn riffs mixed with surf rock-inspired guitar riffs.
 Suzy Exposito from Rolling Stone described the track as "salsa-rock fusion", and Marc Oxoby described it as an "energetic dance single" in his book, The 1990s.
 Larry Flick from Billboard named it a "rock-etched uptempo tune".
 During an interview with Digital Spy, Martin said that he has reworked the song several times for concerts, changing it "from heavy hardcore rock to being exclusively influenced by ska and it's been urban as well!"
 According to the sheet music published by Alfred Publishing on Musicnotes.com, "Livin' la Vida Loca" is composed in the key of C♯ minor with a groove of 140 beats per minute.
 Martin's vocals span from the low note of C♯ to the high note of G♯_{4}.
 The construction includes a syncopated brass intro and a Spanish chorus.

 "Livin' la Vida Loca" was written by American musicians Draco Rosa and Desmond Child, with its production being handled by Desmond Child.
-Also, Spanish songwriter Luis Gómez Escolar joined the original version's lyricists to write the Spanish version.
+Spanish songwriter Luis Gómez-Escolar joined the original version's lyricists to write the Spanish version.
 The original version of the song runs for a total of 4 minutes and 3 seconds, and was recorded without using then-conventional recording studio equipment; instead, the track was created at Desmond Child's Gentlemen's Club Studio, which uses a 169-track Pro Tools digital system.
-The recording is also noted for its exceptional use of dynamic range compression to increase the track's perceived loudness.
+The recording uses dynamic range compression to increase the track's perceived loudness.
 Lyrically, "Livin' la Vida Loca", which translates to "Livin' the Crazy Life" in English, is about an irresistible, particularly sinister wild woman who lives on the edge, seducing others into her crazy world, with lyrics including, "Upside, inside out / She's livin' la vida loca / She'll push and pull you down / Livin' la vida loca".
 Throughout the song, Martin sings about an evil seductress, who makes him go "dancing in the rain", and leaves him broke and alone in a "funky cheap hotel".